evangel76/TensorFlow15CocoPod/README.md

 # TensorflowPod1.5

 ## Build Tensorflow for iOS 11.2 on macOS
+Only ARM64 libraries provided into the tar.
+The all libs are on all iOS variations, including x86 simulator for your MAC are here:
 * [Prerequsite] Install xcode cli tools
     ```
     $ xcode-select --install